 The first Iron Dog event started in 1984, in Big Lake following the Northern Route of the Historic Iditarod Trail to Nome.
 The event began as the “Iron Dog Iditarod”, but the name was quickly changed the next year to the “Gold Rush Classic”, in 1990 the race was recognized as the “Iron Dog Gold Rush Classic” for a decade until Tesoro Corporation became a title sponsor, thus recognizing the event as the “Tesoro Iron Dog”.
 Today, we simply refer to the race and ourselves as The Iron Dog.
-The event is sponsored by the Alaska National Guard which has allowed the Iron Dog to grow significantly since 2009.
+The event was sponsored by the Alaska National Guard from 2009-2016 which allowed the Iron Dog to grow significantly.

 Today’s Iron Dog course distance is over 2,000 miles, starting in Big Lake with a halfway stop in Nome and finishing in Fairbanks, making it the World’s longest snowmobile race.
 Participants cover some of Alaska’s the most remote and rugged terrain while confronting some the harshest winter conditions.
 Survival skills are essential, making it the World’s toughest snowmobile race.
 All teams in race classes are a team of two persons and two snowmobiles for safety.

-The Iron Dog offers a non-competitive recreational class giving adventure seekers an opportunity to travel 1100 miles on the Northern Route of Historic Iditarod Trail to Nome.
+The Iron Dog offers a non-competitive trail class giving adventure seekers an opportunity to travel 1,100 miles on the Northern Route of Historic Iditarod Trail to Nome.
 These teams of two or more travel the same race trail as the Pro Class Teams.

 Iron Dog, Inc. brings a World Class Event across the State of Alaska each February impacting over twenty five Alaskan communities beginning with the “Iron Dog Safety EXPO”.
-This EXPO provides a unique winter recreational trade show that brings in industry vendors, promotes snowmobile safety and education through seminars, and a face to face opportunity for the fans and media to meet with notable Iron Dog athletes.
+This EXPO provides a unique winter recreational trade show that brings in industry vendors, promotes snowmobile safety and education, and a face to face opportunity for the fans and media to meet with notable Iron Dog athletes.

-Race participation typically averages (30) thirty Pro Class teams with an average of (20) twenty or more Trail Class riders for a total number of about 80-90 riders on the trail each year.
+Race participation typically averages (35) thirty-five Pro Class teams with an average of (20) twenty or more Trail Class riders for a total number of about 90-100 riders on the trail each year.

 Iron Dog is a proud leader in the snowmobile sports community promoting snowmobile safety and outdoor education through trade shows, seminars and community events.